artainmo/web-development/mobile/swift/README.md

 In dictionaries, tuples are used to iterate over key-value pairs such as `for (character, actor) in lionKing1994 {`.

 ### Functions
+Swift functions are chunks of reusable code that achieve a certain outcome.